Public Health in Brighton & Hove

 We work with key partners across the city – the NHS, local businesses and the community and voluntary sector – to ensure that health is made a priority in every area of life, and that everyone has access to the support and services they need to be healthy.

 Annual Report of the Director of Public Health

 The annual report gives an independent assessment of the health of the people of Brighton & Hove.

-- find out about the Annual Report of the Director of Public Health 2015/16 – the theme is social media
+- Have a look at the Annual Report of the Director of Public Health 2016/17 (PDF 9MB) – the theme is Living Well in a Healthy City

 - Download previous Annual Reports of the Director of Public Health